Galway Girl (Steve Earle song): Other versions

 The comedian Stewart Lee references and performs the song in his 2009 Edinburgh Fringe show and also on his live DVD If You Prefer a Milder Comedian Please Ask for One, released on October 11, 2010.

 References in popular culture

-The song appears in the 2007 film P.S.
+The song is a key plot point in the 2007 film P.S.
 I Love You; Gerard Butler's character sings the song for Hilary Swank's character.
-Jeffrey Dean Morgan's character also sings the song to Swank.
+Jeffrey Dean Morgan's character also sings the song to her.

 The song is featured in the TV series Treme (in episode 9 of "What is New Orleans?", from season 2).
 It was performed by Steve Earle (in the role of Harley, a street musician) with Lucia Micarelli and Spider Stacy, of the Pogues, accompanying him on violin and pennywhistle.